yoshihikosuzuki/install-scripts/README.md

 | hx | Morishita lab's HPC for non-human researches | `/bio/lmod/lmod/init/bash` |
 | pg | Morishita lab's HPC for human researches | `/bio/lmod/lmod/init/bash` |
 | Oakbridge-CX (OBCX) | UT's HPC | ? |

-**NOTE**: The bundle of commands used for installing Lmod to hx and pg is summarized in `hx/bio/lmod.sh` and `pg/bio/lmod.sh` in this repository, respectively.

 ## List of `$MODROOT`s